zsk612/tp/docs/DeveloperGuide.md

 [&#8593; Return to Top](#developer-guide)

 #### 4.2.3.
-Editing of Profile
+Editing a Profile
-User can anytime go back to edit a profile created in the past such as editing physique data and expected daily calories intake.
+This feature allows user to anytime go back to edit a profile created in the past such as editing physique data and expected daily calories intake.
+The failure to do so will trigger an exception where the user will be notified of the reason, e.g. invalid command format.
+The action will be aborted, and the program will advise the user to type "help" for command syntax reference.

+If the editing is successful, a confirmation message on the edited profile will be displayed to the user.

 ##### Implementation
 When the user attempts to edit a profile, the ProfileSession, Ui, ProfileParser, Command, CommandLib, ProfileStorage, Profile and CommandResult classes will be accessed, and the following sequence of actions is called to prompt execution result to user: